learn-co-curriculum/phase-0-javascript-events-event-listening-lab/README.md

-# Interacting with the DOM via JavaScript Event Listeners - Codealong
+# Interacting with the DOM via JavaScript Event Listeners

 ## Learning Goals